veyon/docs/admin/ldap.rst

 Basic settings
 --------------

-The basic settings affect all basic parameters for accessing an :index:`LDAP server`.
+The basic settings affect all basic parameters for accessing an LDAP server.
 They are mandatory for a properly working LDAP integration.

 General
 +++++++

+.. index:: LDAP server

 LDAP server and port
-    Enter the address of the LDAP server (name or IP address) here.
-If a different port than the default LDAP port 389 is used, the port parameter has to be adjusted accordingly.
+    Enter the address of the LDAP server (hostname or IP address) here.
+If a port other than the default LDAP port 389 is used, the port parameter has to be adjusted accordingly.

+.. index:: Anonymous bind, Use bind credentials

-Anonymous Bind / Bind credentials
+Anonymous bind / Use bind credentials
-    Depending on the environment and configuration of the LDAP server, LDAP queries can be performed either as an anonymous user or only with proper user name and password.
-If the server access requires a user name and password, the option :guilabel:`Bind credentials` has to be activated and the credentials have to be entered into the following input fields.
-Otherwise the default option :guilabel:`Anonymous Bind` can be used.
+    Depending on the environment and configuration of the LDAP server, LDAP queries can be performed either as an anonymous user or with valid usernames and passwords only.
+If the server access requires a username and password, the option :guilabel:`Use bind credentials` has to be selected and the credentials have to be entered in the input fields below.
+Otherwise the default option :guilabel:`Anonymous bind` can be used.

+.. index:: Bind DN

 Bind DN
-    The :index:`Bind DN` is the user name needed for a login at the server in order to process LDAP operations.
-However, the required format vastly depends on the LDAP server and its configuration.
+    The bind DN is the username used to log in at the server in order to perform LDAP operations.
+However, the required format heavily depends on the LDAP server and its configuration.
 Possible formats include ``User``, ``DOMAIN\User`` or ``cn=User,…,dc=example,dc=org``.

+.. index:: Bind password

-Bind Password
+Bind password
-    In connection with the Bind DN the respective password has to be entered.
+    In addition to the bind DN the corresponding password has to be entered.

-You can use the :guilabel:`Test` button to verify, whether server access is working with the supplied set of parameters.
+You can use the :guilabel:`Test` button to verify, whether server access is working with the supplied parameters.

-.. hint:: Veyon exclusively perform reading LDAP operations.
-For security reasons it may be a good option to create a read-only user, for example "Veyon-LDAP-RO".
+.. hint:: Veyon only requires read access to the LDAP directory.
+As an additional security measure on the LDAP server a dedicated user with read-only access to the LDAP directory can be created, e.g. "Veyon-LDAP-RO".
 Access to relevant attributes can be further restricted for this user.

 Connection security
 +++++++++++++++++++

-Veyon can establish an encrypted connection with the LDAP server.
-For this purpose, settings are available in the section `:guilabel:`Connection security`.
+Veyon can establish encrypted connections to the LDAP server.
+For this purpose, settings are available in the section :guilabel:`Connection security`.

 Encryption protocol
     You can choose between the encryption protocols *None*, *TLS* and *SSL*.
 The use of the modern TLS protocol is recommended.

-    Default: *None*
+    **Default:** *None*

+.. index:: TLS certificate verification

 TLS certificate verification
-    This setting determines how the certificate of the LDAP server is to be checked when the encrypted connection is established.
-The default setting *System defaults* attempts to verify the certificate against the root certificates installed system-wide, depending on the operating system.
+    This setting determines how the security certificate of the LDAP server is to be checked when the encrypted connection is established.
+With the default setting *System defaults*, depending on the operating system, an attempt is made to verify the certificate using the root certificates installed system-wide.
 The Windows certificate store is not taken into account here, so that a separate CA certificate file may have to be stored.
-The *Never* setting does not verify the server certificate at all, but this allows man-in-the-middle attacks and should therefore only be used in exceptional cases.
+With the the *Never* setting, the server certificate is not verified at all.
+This however allows for case man-in-the-middle attacks and should therefore only be used in exceptional cases.
 The *User-defined CA certificate file* setting ensures that the certificate check is performed on the basis of a specified CA certificate file.

-    Default: *System defaults*
+    **Default:** *System defaults*

+.. index:: Custom CA certificate file

-User-defined CA certificate file
+Custom CA certificate file
     If you use your own certification authority (CA), it may be necessary to store their certificate in a PEM file format so that Veyon can check the certificate of the LDAP server.

+.. index:: Base DN

 Base DN
 +++++++

-An essential foundation which holds all objects that are to be used, is defined through the :index:`Base DN`.
-This foundation usually is taken from the DNS or AD domain (see also `RFC 2247 <https://www.ietf.org/rfc/rfc2247.txt>`_).
+The base DN defines the address of the root object in the directory.
+All objects are stored below the base DN.
+Usually the base DN comes from the DNS or AD domain (see also `RFC 2247 <https://www.ietf.org/rfc/rfc2247.txt>`_).

-In case a fixed Base DN is used, the default option :guilabel:`Fixed Base DN` has to be activated and the Base DN has to be entered in the input field.
-You can use the :guilabel:`Test` button to verify, whether the settings are correct and new entries can be found.
+In most cases a fixed base DN is used so the default option :guilabel:`Fixed base DN` has to be chosen.
+The base DN then has to be entered in the corresponding input field or seleted from the server by using the :guilabel:`Browse` button.
+You can use the :guilabel:`Test` button to verify, whether the settings are correct and entries can be found.

+.. index:: LDAP naming contexts

-If a generic Veyon configuration is to be used for example at several sites with different Base DNs, Veyon can be configured such that the Base DN is always dynamically queried using the :index:`LDAP naming contexts`.
-Therefore the equally named option has to be activated and the naming context attribute must be changed.
-You can use the :guilabel:`Test` button to verify, whether a Base DN can be found.
+If a generic Veyon configuration is to be used across multiple sites with different base DNs, Veyon can be configured so that the base DN is always queried dynamically using LDAP naming contexts.
+For this to work the :guilabel:`Discover base DN by naming context` has to be chosen and the naming context attribute must be adapted.
+You can use the :guilabel:`Test` button to verify, whether a Base DN could be determined.

-After importing a generic Veyon configuration without a fixed Base DN it is also possible to find the Base DN through the :ref:`LDAPCLI` and write it to the local configuration.
+After importing a generic Veyon configuration without a fixed base DN it is also possible to determine the base DN through the :ref:`LDAPCLI` and write it to the local configuration.

 .. _LDAPEnvironmentSettings: